BitVM/garbled-snark-verifier/docs/vsss.md

 #### Step 5 – Setting up adaptor signatures

-Note: the current demo does not use adaptor signatures yet.

-- Evaluator chooses an index `q` from one of the remaining `f` indices to be used in asserts.
+- Evaluator chooses an index `a` from one of the remaining `f` indices to be used in asserts.
-- Evaluator sets up adaptor signatures for the instance `q`, assuming a previously agreed-upon bitcoin transaction.
+- Evaluator sets up adaptor signatures for the instance `a`, assuming a previously agreed-upon bitcoin transaction.
 It sends the adaptor signatures to the garbler.

 ### Phase II: Evaluation

 #### Step 1 – Publishing

-- The garbler reveals wide labels for the instance `q` by submitting the transaction including the adaptor signatures on bitcoin
+- The garbler reveals wide labels for the instance `a` by submitting the transaction including the adaptor signatures on bitcoin

 #### Step 2 – Extraction and polynomial reconstruction

-- Evaluator extracts the wide labels for the instance `q` from the adaptor signatures.
+- Evaluator extracts the wide labels for the instance `a` from the adaptor signatures.
 - Evaluator uses the labels from the `C` instances together with the newly revealed labels to interpolate the labels for all instances in `E`.

 #### Step 3 – Evaluating